bobbrady/docker-fedora/README.md

 entrypoint.sh  package.json  src
 [node@d0ba3c1f29c2 node]$
 ```
 * If you passed-in your HOST_USER_ID, you can now edit files in the shared volume of the container.
-You changes will be seen in the container.
+Your changes will be seen in the container.
 The changes will also be persisted in your local file system and survive a deletion of the container.
 * When you are done running a container, you can shut it down and delete its volume:
 ```bash
 docker rm -fv <CONTAINER_ID>